Contact for Cisco:

 • Read entire syllabus

-• Log in and out each time you attend class
+• Log into and out of the Red Canyon computer to record your attendance each time you attend class

 • E-mail your instructor - Keep in touch!!